Flute making (concert)

 - Tool making – the ability to make or adapt hand tools, jigs and fixtures as required.

 - Training issues: There are no flute making schools in the UK.
 The School of Musical Instrument Crafts at Newark offers a useful course to begin with but it is impossible to learn everything in three years and gain the depth of understanding required to earn a living from the craft.
 Daniel Bangham established the Cambridge Woodwind makers to encourage people to enter the trade by having a go and then going on to Newark if they like it – so far there have been three hopefuls in the past 3-4 years.

 - Ageing workforce: Makers are retiring or dying and not being replaced.
 While the craft is currently classified as ‘endangered’ because there are still people who can do the work, in the next ten years or so it will become ‘critically endangered’ as there will be nobody to pass the knowledge on.

 - Recruitment issues: Young people are not hearing about musical instrument making as a career option.
 It tends to be mid-life people rather than younger people who are interested in taking up the craft.
 Also difficult to find people with the necessary skills to take on and train.

 - Market issues: To compete on the world market a handmade instrument has to be extremely good in every respect.
 If it is, then a high price can be put on it – but it usually takes many years to get to that point, during which the maker may suffer a very low income.
-However, there is often a mindset that it is not possible to compete on price so it is not worth bothering.
-On the flip side, it’s not that things can’t be made more cheaply, but it is important that makers charge according to quality.

 - Market issues: It is very difficult to make a living from flute making – there is no money to be made unless you can offer something almost revolutionary that the flute world promptly falls in love with.
 While developing their skills, a maker will suffer a very low income.